 International trains can be booked at the NS International site.

 Flixbus is running a very reduced European route schedule.
-This includes Amsterdam to various German cities plus Amsterdam to Paris, Brussels and London.
+It normally operates Amsterdam to various German cities plus Amsterdam to Paris, Brussels and London.

 Passenger numbers to/from Amsterdam Schiphol airport are significantly down on normal levels.
 If travelling you should check this Schiphol page on what to expect.

-KLM is running services to 150 destinations from Amsterdam including intercontinental and European destinations.
-KLM has suspended routes from Amsterdam to Cardiff, Inverness, Southampton and Teesside for the winter.
+KLM is running services to 154 destinations from Amsterdam including intercontinental and European destinations.

 Easyjet is running a very limited schedule of flights from Amsterdam to UK and European destinations.
-Easyjet is operating at less than 20% capacity on its entire network this winter.
+Easyjet should increase capacity as we move into summer.

 Transavia is running a reduced service, mainly destinations in Morocco, Portugal and Spain.